nobuyuki83/Physics-based_Animation_2023S/task06/README.md

 ## Problem 1

 Run the code as it is .
-Then, take a screenshot image of a program window after running the program for a while.
+After running the program for a while, the simulation stops.
+Then, take a screenshot image of a program window.
-Save the screenshot image overwriting `task05/problem1.png`
+Save the screenshot image overwriting `task06/problem1.png`

 ![problem1](problem1.png)